What's new for corporations

 Reportable and notifiable transactions penalty

-The general penalty provision for failure to file an information return is removed for reportable or notifiable transactions, as there is a specific penalty provision under the mandatory disclosure rules (MDR) that applies.
-This is deemed to have come into force on June 22, 2023, which is the coming into force date of the specific penalty provision under the MDR.
+The general penalty provision for failure to file an information return is removed for reportable or notifiable transactions, as there are specific penalty provisions under the mandatory disclosure rules (MDR) that apply.
+This is deemed to have come into force on June 22, 2023, which is the coming into force date of the specific penalty provisions under the MDR.

 Synthetic equity arrangement

-The anti-avoidance rule will be simplified by removing the exceptions as they relate to a synthetic equity arrangement (SEA).
-The tax-indifferent investor and the exchange traded exceptions will be removed.
-Corporations will be prevented from claiming the dividend received deduction for dividends received on a share for which there is a SEA, without any exceptions.
-This will apply to dividends received after December 31, 2024.
+Under proposed changes, this anti-avoidance rule would be simplified by removing the tax-indifferent investor exception (including the exchange traded exception).
+Corporations would therefore be unable to claim the deduction for dividends received on a share there is a SEA for, without any exceptions.
+This would apply to dividends received after December 31, 2024.

 Withholding for non-resident service providers

-Currently, a person who pays a non-resident for services provided in Canada is required to withhold 15% of the payment and remit it to the CRA.
-Effective on royal assent, the CRA will be able to waive this withholding requirement over a specific period under certain conditions.
+Currently, a person who pays a fee, commission, or other amount to a non-resident for services provided in Canada is required to withhold 15% of the payment and remit it to the CRA.
+Effective on royal assent, the CRA would be able to waive this withholding requirement over a specific period under certain conditions

 2024 – Provinces and territories